aditydcp/isowatch-backend/README.md

 ## Changelog

+v0.4.3: add Get all Pemeriksaan endpoint and implement auto 'ID' increment for creating Pemeriksaan

 v0.4.2: remove auth on Create Pemeriksaan to provide suitable use case for the Wear App

 v0.4.1: added endpoint for updating Admin and Pasien on Pemeriksaan at the same time